101 Deep Questions to Ask Your Boyfriend, Girlfriend or Partner

-I don’t say that to undermine your relationship, simply to point out an area for improvement, something that needs to be strengthened if you hope to get through not just the good times, but also the bad ones.
+These are not meant to undermine your relationship, simply to point out an area for improvement, something that needs to be strengthened if you hope to get through not only the good times, but also the bad ones.

 Fortunately, there’s a pretty easy way to strengthen your bond.
-And, I have to say, it’s a lot of fun (even if it can get heavy sometimes).
+And luckily, it’s a lot of fun (even if it can get heavy sometimes).
+Think back.
+When was the last time you had a meaningful conversation with your partner?
+An open and honest discussion can help bring couples closer together by building trust, mutual understanding and compassion.

 Communication will bring understanding and understanding will cause harmonious mutual relationships which can establish peace and stability.– Lobsang Tenzin